fenago/automation-anywhere-course/lab_guides/md/Lab_14.md

 ![](./images/Figure_14.1_B15646.jpg)

-Just as we discovered the `Dictionary` variable type for email in the preceding lab, Automation Anywhere also has a built-in dictionary for PDF files.
-You will also learn how to use this dictionary in order to get document properties, such as the *author* and the *filename*.
-All the files used for the walk-throughs are available in the GitHub repository.

 In this lab, we will cover the following topics:

 -   Extracting text and images
 -   Splitting and merging documents
 -   Encrypting and decrypting documents
 -   Using the PDF dictionary